Judging from her

 ACSH,

-including a list of their funders, which reads like a who's who of oil
+including a list of their funders, which reads like a who's who

 giants and chemical companies.